co1acraftalt/dind/README.md

 3) This will allow you to create the GitHub Codespaces based on the files from this repository:
     ```
     C:\Users\codespaces>gh codespace create --idle-timeout 4h --retention-period 720h --repo ItzLevvie/dind --machine xLargePremiumLinux
-      Γ£ô Codespaces usage for this repository is paid for by microsoft
+      ✓ Codespaces usage for this repository is paid for by microsoft
     congenial-goldfish-5ggv6rrqpx7c7pj
     ```
 4) Type `gh codespace view --repo ItzLevvie/dind --json billableOwner,createdAt,devcontainerPath,displayName,environmentId,idleTimeoutMinutes,lastUsedAt,location,machineDisplayName,machineName,name,owner,prebuild,repository,retentionExpiresAt,retentionPeriodDays,state` in Command Prompt or PowerShell.